developerwaleed/developerwaleed/README.md

 Hello, I'm **Waleed** – a passionate **Software Engineer** who transforms complex problems into elegant solutions.
 With a strong foundation in both backend and frontend development, I specialize in building scalable, maintainable applications that make a real impact.

 ## 💻 Technical Arsenal
-* **Backend Development:** Building robust systems with Django, Node.js, ASP.NET Core, and Ruby on Rails
+* **Backend Development:** Building strong systems with Django, Node.js, ASP.NET Core, and Ruby on Rails
-* **Frontend Development:** Crafting responsive UIs using React.js, Next.js, and TailwindCSS
+* **Frontend Development:** Creating responsive UIs using React.js, Next.js, and TailwindCSS
 * **DevOps & Cloud:** Orchestrating with Docker, GitHub Actions, Jenkins, and cloud platforms

 ## 🚀 Featured Projects